-Despite the opening of the malls, as of the report release date, permission is yet to be given for the resumption of the activity of movie theaters and for public events on the malls' premises.
-In addition to these restrictions, each store in the malls' premises is required to operate in accordance with the guidelines relevant thereto, including restaurants, cafes and gyms.
-As of the report release date, restrictions still apply to dining in malls' fast food court, cafes and restaurants.
+Despite the opening of the malls, after the First Lockdown (until the Second Lockdown that commenced on September 18, 2020), permission was not given for the resumption of the activity of movie theaters and for public events on the malls' premises.
+In addition to these restrictions, each store in the malls' premises was required to operate in accordance with the guidelines relevant thereto, including restaurants, cafes and gyms and restrictions on dining in malls' fast food court, cafes and restaurants.